-As moms, we may have this idea that we have to do it all on our own.
+As a mom, you may have this idea that you have to do it ALL on our own.
 But is this true?
 Is it healthy?
 Is it even possible?
 Why do we place all this pressure on ourselves?

-We look after our children all day long, squeezing in the dishes, the laundry, the cleaning.
-We cook three meals, prepare two snacks, change diapers, go to playgroups… And we may work full-time or part-time as well.
+You look after our children all day long, squeezing in the dishes, the laundry, the cleaning.
+You cook three meals, prepare two snacks, change diapers, go to playgroups… And maybe you work full-time or part-time as well.

-By the end of the day we are totally. completely. exhausted.
+By the end of the day you are totally. completely. exhausted.

 In the past, and in many modern non-western societies, raising children was something done communally.
 Extended families and communities worked together.
 In our western society today, this often isn’t the case.